bavla/OpenAlex/Countries/maps/europe.md

 December 9, 2025

-Maps for partitions from the paper Anuška Ferligoj, Vladimir Batagelj, Marjan Cugmas, Franc Mali: Bridging borders or widening gaps?
+Maps for partitions from the paper<br /> Anuška Ferligoj, Vladimir Batagelj, Marjan Cugmas, Franc Mali: Bridging borders or widening gaps?
 The dynamics of European scientific collaboration networks.
 Scientometrics [Online](https://rdcu.be/eTItI)

 ## Map, packages and function